 I see that in my ex-husband’s chart.
 Although I am still convinced his birth time is wrong, it is impossible to overlook his birth day.
 As I review all the placements and what they mean and how his life path “should” be according to his chart, he has pretty much missed all his opportunities for growth and completely derailed his path in this life.
 He is on the cusp of Aquarius and Pisces – literally to the hour.
 Although technically his is Aquarius he exhibits all the Pisces negative qualities.
 However, the rest of his placements make no sense.
 I see very little of his life in the interpretations.
 Why?
 I believe that childhood trauma brought out the Pisces ability to detach into a dream world took over.
 He has stuck his proverbial head in the sand and refused to engage in life.
 As I learn more, I understand where it started.
 We married when he was 19.
 That was our first mistake, but I digress.
 Around 28 is the Saturn return, which causes someone to really question who they are, what they want, and what direction their life is taking compared to their life path and purpose.
 Because when he was 28 we had 2 small children and he was a stay-at-home dad, he chose to refuse to take up the torch, so to speak.
 I was the “boss” of the family and he was happy to keep the kids alive during the day and have no real responsibility.
 That is not his life path and purpose.
 As our family grew and life continued to get more mundane, he got further and further from who he was supposed to be to the point that he became very unhappy.
 However, he saw this as “life” in that being a dad and a husband meant that he wasn’t supposed to be happy somehow.
 Instead of then figuring out his responsibilities and engaging as a father to his children, he checked out.
 He holed himself up inside his own head, not letting anything or anyone in.
 He kept his nose to the grindstone of work, after our daughter was born and I chose to stay home with the kids, because he enjoyed it and it suited him, but his home life was completely boring to him.

 What is interesting to me as I read the CafeAstrology.com version of “who he is”, I really like that guy.
 If he had actually become what his chart indicated, if he had met all the challenges and stepped up, embraced conflict in that he fought for his own happiness and become the best version of himself, we would still be together.
 It is in refusing to see the pressure life was putting on him as helpful, he was squashed by it rather than elevated.
 I look at my own chart and see it reflects me, scarily, to a T. Although I feel like I’ve failed in a lot of ways, according to my chart I have embraced life’s challenges beautifully and learned the lessons presented thus far.
-I lived out my South Node (in Capricorn) in my early years, embraced my North Node (in Cancer) during my parenting years and now get to release myself from that burden.
+I lived out my South Node (in Gemini) in my early years, embraced my North Node (in Sagittarius) during my parenting years and now get to release myself from that burden.
 I was tortured by my IC being in Scorpio by my Scorpio mother and now my mid-heaven in Taurus can shine with my satisfaction in my physical world.

 That doesn’t mean that I don’t have a lot to learn still.
 Equipped with my chart, I know what that is.
 My Jupiter in my 7th house predicted the end of my 1st marriage and now my Pluto squaring my Venus tells me I have to get comfortable with my emotions.
 That indicates both having a fear of intimacy and a strong desire for it.
 I need to move past the fear of it to find it with my next mate.
 I abhor the thought of dating in that I know I will have to date a lot of different people, which means exposing myself and all my inadequacies to the nth degree.
 However, it is my next path of growth to put myself out there and find out how to hold on to my energy and not allow other people to toss it around like a boat on the ocean in a storm.
-I was drawn to my 1st husband because he was stable, emotionally, and did not cause drama.
+I was drawn to my 1st husband because he was stable emotionally, and did not cause drama.
 However, intimacy comes from moving through conflict to resolution.
 I never felt emotionally intimate with him because he was so guarded and we never actually resolved any conflict.
 After a fight, I never felt closer to him, only more frustrated and lacking in release.
 I have my children to thank in teaching me that we can have serious disagreements but still be dedicated to each other and come out the other side feeling stronger and more connected.
 I am not the emotional vampire my mother was, and conflict is not death, as her Pluto nature imposed.
 I do feel, however, a strong desire to stay completely away from people with strong Scorpio as it feels like regression back to childhood for me.

 What have I learned in 2020?
 My worth is in who I am not what I do.
 As a Virgo I have an insatiable desire to be useful.
 I have learned that I am useful and have proven that in every way and no longer need to prove that.
 Of course, I still have to get things done and do a good job in what I do, but now I see that is innate in who I am not something I have to worry about.
 I over-do my usefulness to the point that others feel like they don’t have to do things because I’ll take up any slack.
 That puts me in a position of feeling resentful and lacking in boundaries of what really is mine to do and what really belongs to others that I have taken on.
 I want to hold on to this notion that I cannot take up other people’s slack without somehow injuring both myself and those I think I’m helping.
 There is always a time when they cannot do something and helping them is the compassionate thing to do, but knowing when that time is and when it is them just refusing to take responsibility is a supremely important line to understand and not to cross.